isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 The definitions in a variable block are just type signatures.
 The semantics here are that whenever we use an otherwise-undeclared variable `l` in our code, Agda will instead look it up from the variable block, and insert it as an implicit argument.
-With this feature, we can rewrite `_∈_` in a much terser, but *completely-equivalent* way:
+With this feature, we can rewrite `type:_∈_` in a much terser, but *completely-equivalent* way:

 ```agda